Table of contents

 What is media monitoring?
 Definition

-Media monitoring is the process of tracking, collecting, and analyzing mentions of a brand, person, organization, or topic across various media channels.
+Media monitoring is the process of tracking, collecting, and analyzing mentions of a brand, person, organization, or topic across multiple media channels.

 In simple words: Media monitoring means watching what people say about you or your brand online and in the news.